dmpamplona/Twitter-Mining-Codes/README.md

 # Twitter-Mining-Codes
-Data Scrapping and Text Mining of Twitter Data
+Data Scrapping and Text Mining of Twitter Data or Other Sources